 Plants are predominantly photosynthetic eukaryotes that convert water, nutrients, and sunrays into oxygen, sugar & carbohydrates.
 It helps to maintain the oxygen level and life on the earth.
-From the seed to becoming a plant, all parts of a plant grow slowly.
-During the whole lifecycle, plants help human beings in many aspects like giving fruit to eat, a good environment, maintaining oxygen levels & reduce soil erosion.
+From the seed to become a plant, all parts of a plant grow slowly.
+During the whole lifecycle, plants help humans in many aspects like giving fruit to eat, a good environment, maintaining oxygen levels & reduce soil erosion.
 In this article, we will study all plant parts with their functions.

 Also, in this article, we will go through plant anatomy to understand detail about the plant and its working.